smmunna/laravel-server/README.md

 ![image](https://github.com/user-attachments/assets/5d853eda-ef46-4751-802d-82de1f911c2e)

 3. Get users list from the database
-   1. You have to hit the login api first
+   1. You have to hit the login api first because your user list api inside a authentication middleware.
+Ohter wise can not see the users list.
    ```javascript
    POST http://localhost:8000/api/login
    ```